open-ephys/gui-docs/source/Tutorials/How-To-Make-Your-Own-Plugin.rst

       void parameterValueChanged(Parameter* param) override;

    private:

+   	int counter = 0; // counts the total number of incoming samples bool state = false; // holds the state of the current TTL line (on or off)

       bool shouldTriggerEvent = false; // true if an event should be manually triggered bool eventWasTriggered = false; // true if an event was manually triggered int triggeredEventCounter = 0; // counter for manually triggered events